Sanan4li/success-motivational-quotes/README.md

 ## Want to contribute?

-I would love to merge pull requests if someone wants to contribute to this package.
+I would love to merge all pull requests if someone wants to contribute to this package.
 Please make sure all quotes are in english language.

 ## License